Covid-19 Updates for Parents

 - Route B11 is planned to run with one additional bus dedicated for school travel in the morning peak

 However, please do walk or cycle to school instead of taking public transport, if you can.
 To find out more about the new online Cycle Skills course, aimed at both those cycling for the first time, or those wishing to refresh their skills, click HERE.

 Face coverings - clarification

-When schools return after the October half-term, in accordance with the guidance we have received from the Government, students in all London secondary schools, will be required to wear face coverings in communal areas, for example, when entering the building and in corridors.
-They will need to remove their face coverings when they get to their classroom and store them safely in clear bags.
+When schools return, in accordance with the guidance we have received from the Government, students in all London secondary schools, will be required to wear face coverings in classrooms and communal areas.

 Our overall plan

 - The Academy will reopen to students in all year groups

 - Students must return to their compulsory education